-One common sensor is the inductive proximity switch as illustrated in Figure 5-3: a coil is operated within an electric oscillating circuit (Heinrich et al. 2015, p.
+One common sensor is the inductive proximity switch, as illustrated in Figure 5-3.
+A coil is operated within an electric oscillating circuit (Heinrich et al. 2015, p.
 62).
 When an object is located within the corresponding magnetic field or changes its distance s, this also has an influence on the magnetic field (Heinrich et al. 2015, p.
 62).
-Eddy currents in the object occur, causing a take-away of energy from the magnetic field and a reduced amplitude within the oscillation circuit (Heinrich et al. 2015, p.
+Eddy currents in the object occur, causing a removal of energy from the magnetic field and a reduced amplitude within the oscillation circuit (Heinrich et al. 2015, p.
 62).
 This allows the determination of objects or their position within the magnetic field.

 Figure 5-3: Inductive proximity switch.